ollykel/firefox_llm_translator/README.md

   firefox\_llm\_autotranslate.xpi.
 - You will be prompted to confirm whether to add this extension, as it is unverified.
 If you choose to, click "Add".

+## Settings

+To locate the settings menu, go to about:addons and select the module named "LLM Autotranslate", then select the "Preferences" tab.

+Settings options include:

+- (default) Model: The ChatGPT model to use by default.
+Default value is gpt-3.5-turbo.
+- API Key: The API key to use by default.
+- Temperature: A numeric value which determines how creative or literal ChatGPT's output is.
+Higher values enable more creativity, while lower values lead to more literal output.
+Default value is 0.7.

 ## Known Problems